High-voltage direct current: Other arrangements

-Cross-Skagerrak consisted since 1993 of three poles, from which two were switched in parallel and the third used an opposite polarity with a higher transmission voltage.
+Cross-Skagerrak consisted since 1993 of three poles, of which two were switched in parallel and the third used an opposite polarity with a higher transmission voltage.
 This configuration ended in 2014 when poles 1 and 2 again were rebuilt to work in bipole and pole 3 (LCC) works in bipole with a new pole 4 (VSC).
 This is the first HVDC transmission where LCC and VSC poles cooperate in a bipole.

-A similar arrangement was the HVDC Inter-Island in New Zealand after a capacity upgrade in 1992, in which the two original converters (using mercury-arc valves) were parallel-switched feeding the same pole and a new third (thyristor) converter installed with opposite polarity and higher operation voltage.
+A similar arrangement was the HVDC Inter-Island in New Zealand after a capacity upgrade in 1992, in which the two original converters (using mercury-arc valves) were parallel-switched feeding the same pole and a new third (thyristor) converter was installed with opposite polarity and higher operating voltage.
 This configuration ended in 2012 when the two old converters were replaced with a single, new, thyristor converter.

 A scheme patented in 2004 is intended for conversion of existing AC transmission lines to HVDC.
 Two of the three circuit conductors are operated as a bipole.
 The third conductor is used as a parallel monopole, equipped with reversing valves (or parallel valves connected in reverse polarity).
-This allows heavier currents to be carried by the bipole conductors, and full use of the installed third conductor for energy transmission.
-High currents can be circulated through the line conductors even when load demand is low, for removal of ice.
-As of 2012, no tripole conversions are in operation, although a transmission line in India has been converted to bipole HVDC (HVDC Sileru-Barsoor).
+This allows heavier currents to be carried by the bipole conductors and full use of the installed third conductor for energy transmission.
+High currents can be circulated through the line conductors for removal of ice even when load demand is low.

 Corona discharge

 Corona discharge is the creation of ions in a fluid (such as air) by the presence of a strong electric field.
-Electrons are torn from neutral air, and either the positive ions or the electrons are attracted to the conductor, while the charged particles drift.
-This effect can cause considerable power loss, create audible and radio-frequency interference, generate toxic compounds such as oxides of nitrogen and ozone, and bring forth arcing.
+Electrons are torn from neutral air, and either the positive ions or the electrons are attracted to the high-voltage conductor, while the charged particles drift.
+This effect can cause considerable power loss, create audible and radio-frequency interference, bring forth arcing and generate toxic compounds such as oxides of nitrogen and ozone.

 Both AC and DC transmission lines can generate coronas, in the former case in the form of oscillating particles, in the latter a constant wind.
 Due to the space charge formed around the conductors, an HVDC system may have about half the loss per unit length of a high voltage AC system carrying the same amount of power.
 With monopolar transmission the choice of polarity of the energized conductor leads to a degree of control over the corona discharge.
 In particular, the polarity of the ions emitted can be controlled, which may have an environmental impact on ozone creation.
 Negative coronas generate considerably more ozone than positive coronas, and generate it further downwind of the power line, creating the potential for health effects.
 The use of a positive voltage will reduce the ozone impacts of monopole HVDC power lines.